Getting Started Without Docker

 meilisearch

-look for lines like this
+look for lines like these (DO NOT USE THE KEY BELOW)

 We generated a new secure master key for you (you can safely use this token):